-What are No-Load Losses( Excitation Losses)?
+What are No-Load Losses in Transformers?

-Transformer no-load losses occur when the transformer is excited at the rated voltage and frequency, keeping its secondary open circuit.
 Transformer no-load losses are combined losses caused by eddy current loss, hysteresis loss, stray eddy current loss, and dielectric loss.
 The maximum losses when the transformer is under no load occur in the core.
 Therefore, the No-Load losses of the transformer are also called iron loss or excitation loss.
 Transformer no-load losses are constant from no load to full load; therefore, no-load losses are also called constant losses.

-For an ideal transformer, the input power is equal to output power, however, in reality, this is not true.
+For an ideal transformer, the input power is equal to the output power, however, in reality, this is not true.
 The output power of the transformer is always less than the input power.
 The energy can neither be created nor it can be destroyed; the same principle is applicable to the energy balancing of the transformer as well.

 The power drawn at the primary is equal to the losses in the transformer plus the power delivered at the secondary side of the transformer.
-The losses in the transformer can be broadly categorized into two categories;

 1. Iron losses or core losses, dielectric loss, and stray eddy current loss